itsayellow/hue-api-docs/README.md

 #### CLIPGenericStatus

 This is a state that contains a `"status"` field that can take on an integer value.
+It seems to be a 31-bit integer, with maximum value allowed of 2_147_483_647.
 It also keeps track of `"lastupdated"`

 To Set (example is one item in list of `"actions"` in a Rule):
 ```